 Capital Gains Tax

-Goods and Services Tax
+Goods and Services Tax (ITBIS)

 Excise Tax

-Real Estate Tax
+Real Estate Tax (IPI)

-Tax on Corporate Assets
+Tax on Company Assets

 Tax Incentives